cngaber/library/README.md

 # GDP Functions Library
-Made by: Gabe Rodriguez
+Made by: Gabe Rodriguez*
-**Description:** The purpose of this is to make very important functions that are not provided by the GDP, readily available for ease of use.
+**Description:** The purpose of this is to make very important functions that are not provided by the GDP readily available for ease of use.

 ## How do I implement this in my game?
 It is extremely simple to put all of my functions into your game.
 Follow these steps: